-Restricted Net Position - This amount consists of amounts restricted from external creditors, grantors, contributors, or laws or regulations of other governments.
+Restricted Net Position - This amount consists of amounts restricted by external creditors, grantors, contributors, or laws or regulations of other governments.

-Unrestricted Net Position - This amount is all remaining net assets that do not meet the definition of "invested in capital assets, net of related debt" or "restricted net position."
+Unrestricted Net Position - This amount is all remaining net position that does not meet the definition of "invested in capital assets, net of related debt" or "restricted net position."